Skip to content Skip to cookie consent

 Donate

-Restoring Claude: a story about a World of Difference
+Restoring Claude: a Rwanda story about building peace

-When we’re talking about poverty, transformation and empowerment, what really makes a World of Difference?
-Is it simply full bellies where before there was hunger?
+When we’re talking about poverty, transformation and empowerment, is it simply full bellies where before there was hunger?
 Or is there more?

 Claude lives in Rwanda.
 Inspired, supported and encouraged by Tearfund’s local church partner through a self-help group – a programme where people work together to build their faith and grow their resources – he’s gone from unable to afford food and education for his children, to a respected man with his own home.
 His family has plenty to eat and there is enough money to send his seven children to school.